ErmiasCode/spotify-clone/README.md

-# My React - Spotify UI Clone Project
+# My React - Spotify Clone Project

 Welcome to my React Vite - Spotify UI Clone Project!
 In this repository, you will find everything you need to download and run this project locally.